yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 ## What this script does?

 Before running script, let me explain what this script does.
 Once this script runs, it connects to Graph API and complete following.
-- Download configuraiton files from [GitHub repository](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles)
+- Download configuration files from [GitHub repository](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles)
 - Create policy settings in Microsoft Intune portal (See below tables)